kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     ExposeHeaders []string `json:"exposeHeaders,omitempty"`

     // MaxAge indicates the duration (in seconds) for the client to cache
     // the results of a "preflight" request.
     //
-    // The default value of header Access-Control-Max-Age is 5 (seconds).
+    // The information provided by the `Access-Control-Allow-Methods` and
+    // `Access-Control-Allow-Headers` headers can be cached by the client
+    // until the time specified by `Access-Control-Max-Age` elapses.
     //
+    // The default value of `Access-Control-Max-Age` response header is
+    // 5 (seconds).
+    //
-    // When this field is unspecified, the gateway sets the response header
+    // When the `MaxAge` field is unspecified, the gateway sets the response
-    // "Access-Control-Max-Age: 5" by default.
+    // header "Access-Control-Max-Age: 5" by default.
     //
     // Config:
     //   maxAge: 1728000